mathLab/ITHACA-DG/src/README.md

 In order to start developing the code and to start adding your contributions to the repository please follow these steps.
 In particular:
-* if it is the first time you start adding contributions to the ITHACA-FV library follow these steps from point number [1](#1);
+* if it is the first time you start adding contributions to the ITHACA-DG library follow these steps from point number [1](#1);
 * if you have already contributed to the project you can start directly from point number [4](#4).